cramallo/mutants/README.md

 ### Get the last persisted stats

-The second enpoint is made to request about the last stats(GET request), that were persisted and it was explained in the first part.
+The second endpoint is made to request about the last stats(GET request), that were persisted and it was explained in the first part.

 Example of asked response: